smartcontractkit/solana-starter-kit/ccip-scripts/svm/README.md

 📋 Next Steps:
    • The token is now enabled for CCIP transfers
    • Test cross-chain operations using the CCIP router scripts
-   • Use yarn ccip:send to send tokens cross-chain
+   • Use yarn svm:token-transfer to send tokens cross-chain
    • Monitor transactions on CCIP Explorer
 ```